 It's easy to fall into the trap of buying equipment.
 But, having all that gear will delude you into feeling like you've already arrived.
 Podcasting is about creating compelling audio!
 If you've never recorded your voice before, you're going to need a lot of practice.

-That whole set-up could cost you under $100 USD (especially if you skip headphones for now).
+That whole set-up could cost under $100 USD (especially if you skip headphones for now).

-Transistor will give you everything you need to host your podcast for $19/month:
+Transistor gives you everything you need to host your podcast for $19/month:

-We also have a podcast player that you can embed on your website, landing page, or on Twitter:
+We also have a podcast player that you can embed on your website:

 If you're hosting somewhere other than Transistor (Anchor, Soundcloud) you can use this tool to build a free podcast website.

-I've made a tutorial on my whole process of podcast recording, editing, and publishing:
+I recently asked James McKinven to make a tutorial on his whole process for podcast recording, editing, and publishing:

 For recording remote guests, Skype has a built-in call recording feature (as does Zoom).

-There are also some great web-based recording tools that automatically records both sides of the conversation:
+Some great web-based recording tools automatically record both sides of the conversation:

 Where do you get theme music?
-You can get free music for this list.
-For purchasing music go to:
+You can get free music here.
+For purchasing music, go to:

 When you're looking to book guests, send people genuine emails that show you know who they are, and what they're passionate about.
 Also, use SavvyCal so they can choose a time that works best for them.